-Since its first announcement, the Galaxy S3 has been receiving showers of praise for its slim profile, stunning display and fast processor.
+Since its first announcement, the Galaxy S3 has been receiving showers of praise for its slim profile, stunning display, and a fast processor.
 While some of its innovative features like S-Voice and Pop-Up Play attracted the limelight and attention of tech junkies, a whole lot of awesome features somehow got lost in the press blitz.
-This article is a humble attempt bring out a some great features of the Galaxy S3 that impressed me as a cautious user.
-If you are a hard core SGS3 specialist, this is not for you.
+This article is a humble attempt to bring out some great features of the Galaxy S3 that impressed me as a cautious user.
+If you are a hardcore SGS3 specialist, this is not for you.
 But if you are an average user, here is a list of some cool feature that you may or may not know about.
 I can only hope that using the following customization tips, you can get the most out of your Samsung Galaxy S3.

-If you are interested in the hottest news of day or stock sensex, you can get all headlines (with cool animation effects) directly on your device’s home and lock screens with Samsung’s innovative “News Wall” and “Stock Wall” live wallpapers.
+If you are interested in the hottest news of the day or stock Sensex, you can get all headlines (with cool animation effects) directly on your device’s home and lock screens with Samsung’s innovative “News Wall” and “Stock Wall” live wallpapers.
 Just tap and hold a blank space on the homescreen, select “Home and lock screens” and apply the live wallpaper.
 You can change the color combination of the headlines from the live wallpaper settings.
 You can also do it from Settings.

 Your Galaxy S3 has a bunch of live wallpapers that come with the device.
 By setting the “Windy Weather” live wallpaper, you can get live animated weather on your home and lockscreen.
 Additionally, you can download many such LW from the Play Store too.

-You can customize every item that you can see on your SGS3’s lockcsreen.
+You can customize every item that you can see on your SGS3’s lock screen.
 Whether it be the clock, weather or the app shortcuts.
 To customize the lockscreen, go to device Settings> Security, and activate “Swipe” unlock.
-Then open “Lockscreen Options” and customize the items to be displayed on on it.
+Then open “Lockscreen Options” and customize the items to be displayed on it.
 Here you can enable different shortcuts for the lockscreen and modify them, display a clock, current weather, and so on.

 If you have recently upgraded your Galaxy S3 with Android 4.1.2 Jelly Bean firmware, you can customize the app shortcuts on the lockscreen too.
 Open Settings> Lockscreen> Lockscreen Options> Shortcuts, tap on the shortcut you want to replace and select another shortcut from the list that pops up.

 Among the lockscreen settings, you will also see an option for showing weather on the lockscreen.
 Just activate it and you will have weather display on the lockscreen.
-To set up the Facebook ticker on the lockscreen of you Galaxy S3, see this tutorial.

 The editable app shortcuts feature on the came to the Galaxy S3 later with the Jelly Bean update but the homescreen bottom icons are editable since the beginning.
 It is a common feature on all Android phones.
-Besides the app drawer icon, you can have 4 other app icons on the homescreen botton.
-You can not only change the order of these icons, but also replace them with your favorite ones.
+Besides the app drawer icon, you can have 4 other app icons on the homescreen button.
+You can not only change the order of these icons but also replace them with your favorite ones.
 This is how you can do it- open the app drawer and tap and hold the app icon you want to add to the homescreen bottom.
 Just as you tap and hold an icon, you will enter the homescreen.
 Place this icon on homescreen then tap and hold it again.
 Keep this icon pressed and drag it directly over the icon you want to replace.
 You can also rearrange the bottom icons by tapping and holding and then dragging it to your desired spot.

 Before you are able to see weather condition on your home and lock screens, you will have to set it up first.
 Tap on the weather widget on the homescreen.
 If it is not there, add one from the Widgets panel by opening the app drawer.
 Press and hold the weather widget to bring it to the homescreen and tap it.
 Now touch the update icon and select a location manually or let the weather app do it itself.
-You can also define weather auto update interval by tapping on the left soft button and selecting Settings.
+You can also define the weather auto-update interval by tapping on the left soft button and selecting Settings.

 Your Galaxy S3 is capable of keeping you updated of the latest news and weather reports any time you want.
 Whether you like it in the morning or late in the night before going to bed.
 Besides news and weather, it also reminds you of the appoints via human voice alerts.
 To do this, open Clock app>Alarm>set time, tap on Alarm Type and set it to “Briefing”.